cdransf/cd-11ty/src/uses.md

 <h3 className="text-xl font-extrabold leading-9 tracking-tight text-gray-900 dark:text-gray-100 sm:text-2xl sm:leading-10 md:text-4xl md:leading-14">macOS</h3>

-- [Orion](https://kagi.com/orion/): the webkit browser from the folks at Kagi — it feels a bit like Safari but snappier and with ever-improving web extension support.
 - [Gmail Desktop](https://github.com/timche/gmail-desktop): yes it's Electron, but it's thoughtfully developed and built (be sure to opt into the latest beta updates ahead of the next major version).
 - [Rectangle](https://rectangleapp.com): to quickly move around/organize/snap application windows.
 Using a Mac without it now feels like it's broken.
 - [Keyboard Maestro](https://www.keyboardmaestro.com): an endlessly flexible app that I underutilize for quick macros and keyboard shortcuts in a number of different apps.